Diffusion Models with Double Guidance: Generate with aggregated datasets: Extra Simulation: A Gaussian Mixture Example

 \textbf{Setting II ($C_1 \not \perp \! \! \! \perp C_2$)}: $\Sigma_k = I$ and $m_k \sim \mathcal{U}([-5, 5]^5)$ for all $k$, and $\sigma = 1$. $A = (a_{ij})$ with $a_{ii} = 0.5$ and $a_{ij} = 0.25$ for $i \ne j$.

 The results are summarized in Table \ref{tab_setting_1}.
-In both Settings I and II, DMHG and DMIHG exhibit clear advantages, indicating that the CFG-based methods are more effective at matching the target conditional distribution.
-CG-based methods, DMDG and DMIDG, perform slightly worse than their CFG-based counterparts, due to the repeated approximation of $p(C_1|X_t)$ and $p(C_2|X_t, C_1)$.
-In contrast, CFG-based methods mitigate this issue.
-Despite this gap, CG-based methods consistently outperform imputation-based approaches.
-In Setting I, due to the independence of $C_1$ and $C_2$, DMDG and DMHG perform similarly to their counterparts DMIDG and DMIHG, although DMDG and DMHG exhibit lower variances.
+In both Settings I and II, DMHG and DMIHG exhibit clear advantages, indicating that the CFG-based methods are more effective at matching the target conditional distribution (except COIND, which is trained on full datasets).
+The CG-based methods, DMDG and DMIDG, perform slightly worse than their CFG-based counterparts, which is consistent with findings reported in prior work \cite{ho_classifier_free,Wu_2024_big_scale_distort_cond_dist}.
+In addition, CG-based methods consistently outperform imputation-based and RL-based approaches.
+In Setting I, due to the independence of $C_1$ and $C_2$, DMDG and DMHG perform similarly to their counterparts DMIDG and DMIHG, although our methods exhibit lower variances.
 In Setting II, the structure of matrix $A$ induces dependency between $C_1$ and $C_2$, leading to a substantial performance gap: both DMDG and DMHG significantly outperform DMIDG and DMIHG.
-This observation is supported by the difference of score functions depicted in Figure \ref{fig_vector_fields}.
+This observation is supported by the phenomenon shown in right panel of Figure \ref{fig_vector_fields} that when $C_1 \not \perp \! \! \! \perp C_2$, DMIDG introduces errors in the score estimation.
+The performances of Composition are not ideal due to the violation of conditional independence, as we mentioned in Appendix \ref{sec_compared_methods}.
 In terms of parameter selection, our parameters are consistent in order of magnitude with the theoretical analysis presented in Theorem \ref{thm_square_of_densities}, i.e. $\lambda_1,\lambda_2 \sim \mathcal{O}(1/\sigma^2)$.